graysky2/odroid-c2-rtc/README.md

 ## Notes

-Currently (3.16.61), the sx865x module (touch screen driver) breaks the needed module to communicate with RTC shield.
-This package will blacklist it for us.
-The consequence of this is that anyone with the 3.5 inch LCD is SOL.
-If you have a fix for this, please send let me know.
+Currently, the _sx865x_ module needed to use the [3.5" touchscreen](https://wiki.odroid.com/accessory/display/3.5inch_lcd_shield/3.5inch_lcd_shield) breaks the needed module to communicate with RTC shield.
+I have this code create a [blacklist file](https://github.com/graysky2/odroid-c2-rtc/blob/master/Makefile#L22) for sx865x to work-around.
+A consequence of this is the touch screen won't work with the RTC.
+If you know what is driving these errors, or have a fix, please let me know.
+See [this](https://forum.odroid.com/viewtopic.php?f=139&t=33191) forum post for details.